appium/appium-flutter-driver/finder/python/README.md

-# Getting the Appium Python client
+# Getting the Appium Flutter Finder

-There are three ways to install and use the Appium Python client.
+There are three ways to install and use the Appium Flutter Finder.

 1. Install from [PyPi](https://pypi.org), as ['Appium-Flutter-Finder'](https://pypi.org/project/Appium-Flutter-Finder/).